B-Gendron/clagen-sandbox/README.md

-# A sandbox to test a classification-generation fine-tuning on basic tasks for LLMs
+# Classification-generation Large Language Models fine-tuning

 ## How to use it very quickly